 - 1 tsp smoked paprika

 - 1 frozen puff pastry sheet , defrosted (usually comes two pre-rolled 10 x 10 sheets per box)

 - Egg wash: mix one egg with a tablespoon water.

 - Heat oven to 400F.

 - PREPARE AND SAUTE VEGETABLES/FRUIT: Dice onions, sweet potatoes and peppers finely (1/4-1/2 inch).
-Shortcut: Alternatively, chop vegetables in food processor in 2-3 batches.
+Shortcuts: Chop vegetables in food processor in 2-3 batches.
+For easier peeling and dicing sweet potato, microwave it first (pierced with knife) for 4 minutes, peel and dice.
+If you do this, saute other veggies first, then add sweet potato as it will take less time.
 Heat oil in large skillet to medium high.
 Add onions, peppers and sweet potatoes.
 Saute for for 6-9 minutes until sweet potatoes are almost soft.
 Add apples, garlic and seasonings.
 Saute another 2-3 minutes until potatoes are soft (not mushy).
 Mix in spinach until wilted, one minute.
 Turn off heat.
 Mix in crumbled goat cheese.
 Taste and adjust seasonings.
 Set aside.

 - MAKE STRUDEL: Unfold puff pastry sheet onto flat lightly floured surface.
 (If puff pastry is not pre-rolled, roll it on floured surface to approximately 12 x 10 inch rectangle.)
 Spoon vegetable mixture into center, leaving enough room to fold dough over like an envelope.
 Wrap vegetable mixture by overlapping dough from sides and ends.
 Pinch dough together to secure.